-^{} Non-recurring income/(expenses) are considered to be outside of normal business activities of the group and for comparability reasons have been separately identified.
-Underlying profit is a non-IFRS measure used by management of the Company to assess the operating performance of the business.
-The non-IFRS measures have not been subject to audit.
+$^{^}Non-underlying income/(expenses) are considered to be outside of normal business activities of the group and for comparability reasons have been separately identified.
+Underlying profit is a non-IFRS measure used by management of the company to assess the operating performance of the business.
+The non-IFRS measures have not been subject to audit.$